-A cosigner can be released from the loan if the borrower is a U.S. citizen and contacts Wells Fargo to request release of the cosigner.
+A cosigner can be released from the loan if the student borrower is a U.S. citizen and contacts Wells Fargo to request release of the cosigner.
 Wells Fargo will evaluate credit and income factors to determine the student borrower’s ability to take full responsibility for repaying the loan.
 At the time the borrower submits a request to release the cosigner, all the following requirements must be met:

 - The most recent 24 consecutive monthly payments were made on time including the first required payment.

 - If the first required payment was not made on time, the most recent 48 consecutive monthly payments were made on time.
 A payment is "on time" when it is made within the payment grace period applicable to the loan.

-- No forbearances or modifications were granted for hardship reasons during those consecutive monthly payment periods.
+- No forbearances or modifications were granted for hardship reasons during the applicable consecutive monthly payment periods.

-In the event of the death of the student, the loan may be forgiven and the borrower and cosigner may not be responsible for repayment.
+In the event of the death of the student, the loan will be forgiven and the borrower and cosigner will not be responsible for repayment.
 Loan forgiveness may also be available based on the total and permanent disability of the student.

 Top frequently asked questions